michel1991/ocp-java-11/annotations/README.md

 * E. The annotation can be applied to method and constructor parameters.
 * F. The annotation can be applied to static methods.

 The @SafeVarargs annotation can be applied to a constructor or private, static, or final method that includes a varargs parameter.
 For these reasons, options C, D, and F are correct.
-Option A is incorrect, as the compiler cannot actually enforce that the operations are safe.
+Option A is incorrect, as the compiler cannot actuallyenforce that the operations are safe.
 It is up to the developer writing the method to verify that.
 Option B is incorrect as the annotation can be applied only to methods that cannot be overridden and abstract methods can always be overridden.
 Finally, option E is incorrect, as it is applied to the declaration, not the parameters.